Phonics: Alternative spellings of the sounds

 ^{1} Clearly, "k+s", "k+w" and "g+z" each have two sounds that are blended together.
 However, they are often taught in this fashion to make it easier for the learner to understand the sounds of "x" and "qu".

+One researcher suggests that students be taught 120 graphemes as follows: the first 30 in kindergarten, the next 60 in grade 1, and the final 30 in grade 2.

 Vowel and consonant phonics patterns

 The following is an explanation of many of the phonics patterns.